zmandyhe/behavioral-cloning/README.md

     return model
 ```
+**Dropout and Kernel Regularizer to Avoid Overfitting:**
+Regularizers allow to apply penalties on layer parameters or layer activity during optimization.
+These penalties are incorporated in the loss function that the network optimizes.
+The penalties are applied on a per-layer basis in my network.
+By combining with one dropout in the first flat layer, the network greatly reduced  over-fitting.

 ### Model Training and Validation
 To train the model, I run Keras's model.fit_generator() function with the setting of training and validation data read from the generator with the corresponding batch_size on each epoch.